TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

                     4.2.4.
 ```

-This can look familiar to you because we saw this structure in the Wireshark:
+This can look familiar to you because we already saw this structure in the Wireshark:

 ![](./krb-wrap-token.png)

-If we want to decrypt the RPC request, then we need to the know meaning of each field:
+If we want to decrypt the RPC request, then we need to know the meaning of each field:

 |name|meaning|
 |-|-|